Published on November 20th, 2012 | by James Schlarmann0

 Look, even strong supporters of the president know the stories of his pot use.
 His “Choom Gang” has been reported on numerous times, so the concept that our sitting president was a moderate to frequent smoker of weed isn’t a new one.
 Then again, thanks to Dubya the idea of a sitting president with a penchant for booger sugar isn’t all that new either.
 But that’s sort of the underlying hypocritical point of it all, isn’t it?
 We will never in our lifetimes again elect a man or woman who hasn’t at least experimented with drugs.
 It’s a lie we tell ourselves that very few people in this country actually try drugs at one point in their lives.
 The bottom line is that drugs are prevalent and widely available, and whether it’s grown in the ground or produced in a factory and dropped into little bottles, drugs are everywhere.

-The rhetoric coming from President Obama and the Congressional Republicans gives me some hope that the fiscal cliff might be avoided.
-But if it’s not, then we’ll plunge right over that cliff, and the time will be perfect to have a real, adult discussion about new revenue streams that are just sitting untapped.
+The time is perfect to have a real, adult discussion about new revenue streams that are just sitting untapped.
 Medical pot dispensaries are all over the country as we speak, and you have to assume that they reside in cities and towns that are very amenable to the injection of tax revenue they’ll see.
 You have to imagine that landlords would be anxious in this economy to have a business rent one of their locations, knowing there is a high demand for their services and therefore the rent should come in on time every month.

 We are living in an age where we can no longer afford to look at compromise among our political leaders as being an idealistic fantasy.
 If we as a society ever hope to truly evolve, we have to take the blinders off, and at times we have to rip them away from our eyes.
 This is one of those times.
 We’re putting too many people in jail, we’re leaving too much revenue on the table, and we’re frankly ignoring scientific research that tells us just how little we have to fear about our green, leafy friends.
 A compromise on the war on drugs is more feasible than a compromise on taxes at this point.